Matcha Green Tea Latte Recipe (Vegan)

 The list goes on–matcha is high in vitamin C, selenium, chromium, zinc and magnesium; it helps lower cholesterol and blood sugar; and even slows the aging process (source).

-Here’s a great resource on all the benefits of matcha, along with what to look for in matcha, from one of my favorite tea companies, Pique Tea.
+Here’s a great resource on all the benefits of matcha if you want to learn more, along with what to look for in matcha, from one of my favorite tea companies, Pique Tea.

 Want more health-boosting drink recipes?